citra-emu/citra-web/site/content/download.md

 </div>

 <div id="no-js-view">
 Hi!
 We see that you have JavaScript disabled.
-Unfortunately, this means that we cannot automatically show prepare a updater for you, nor are we able to show you the latest archives of Citra either.
+Unfortunately, this means that we cannot automatically prepare a updater for you, nor are we able to show you the latest archives of Citra either.
 Here are a few links to get you started however:<br />
 <br />